percona/percona-xtradb-cluster/doc-pxc/source/installation/yum_repo.rst

 The |Percona| :program:`yum` repository supports popular *RPM*-based operating systems, including the *Amazon Linux AMI*.

-The easiest way to install the *Percona Yum* repository is to install an *RPM* that configures :program:`yum` and installs the `Percona GPG key <http://www.percona.com/downloads/RPM-GPG-KEY-percona>`_.
-You can also do the installation manually.
+The easiest way to install the *Percona Yum* repository is to install an *RPM* that configures :program:`yum` and installs the `Percona GPG key <https://www.percona.com/downloads/RPM-GPG-KEY-percona>`_.
+Installation can also be done manually.

 Automatic Installation
 =======================